15 of the Most Popular Aging-in-Place Home Modifications

 • Install child-proof latches on storage cabinets, drawers, and anywhere else where breakable, dangerous, or heavy items are stored.

 • Remove the lock from the bathroom door.
-Doing so means the patient can't lock themselves in, and allows others to enter if they need assistance.
+Doing so means the elderly person can't lock themselves in, and allows others to enter if they need assistance.

 • Add seating wherever possible for support and to allow the person to rest when needed.

-• Install smoke alarms and carbon monoxide detectors.
+• Install smoke alarms and carbon monoxide detectors, if you don’t already have them.
 These will protect your loved one as well as their neighbors.

 Most older adults understandably want to stay in their own homes for as long as possible.
-Our homes are special places full of our memories and possessions, so it's natural to want to stay in a familiar place you know in and out, surrounded by the friends, family, and neighbors with whom you have formed relationships over the years.
+Our homes are special places full of our memories and possessions.
+It's natural to want to stay in a familiar place you know in and out, surrounded by the friends, family, and neighbors with whom you have formed relationships over the years.

 Independence